 20. More About The Locals

 One of the important things to know before going to Sri Lanka is that there are a lot of ethnicities living on the island and due to each celebrating their own, there’s no shortage of public holidays here.
-It is also important to note that life in Sri Lanka has its own pace which is why you might have to wait a little longer than the usual.
+It is also important to note that life in Sri Lanka has its own pace which is why you might have to wait a little longer than usual.
 But that’s alright.
 After all, what else are holidays about if not relaxing and chilling with your folks!
 Right?

 Having a travel insurance before leaving your home country always comes in handy.
 Even if nothing wrong has happened to you on any of your travels so far, it is always in your best interest to get it done before it’s too late.
 Better to be safe than sorry.
-So, next time keep this in mind while you plan for that extra special fun packed vacay to Sri Lanka and almost always remember these Sri Lanka tips for travel for a better experience!
+So, next time, keep this in mind while you plan for that extra special fun packed vacay to Sri Lanka and almost always remember these Sri Lanka tips for travel for a better experience!

 These are just some of the tips that ought to be in your Sri Lanka trip planner for a memorable holiday.
 If you got any more Sri Lanka travel tips to share with the world, put them down in the comments below and we’ll be happy to include them here.

 So, what are you waiting for?
 Book your trip to Sri Lanka right away and witness this paradise in its full glory.
-Make sure you pack a few extra clothes in case this gorgeous gem changes your minds and you decide to extend your vacation!
+Make sure you pack a few extra clothes in case this gorgeous gem changes your mind and you decide to extend your vacation!

-Frequently Asked Questions About Sri Lanka
+Frequently Asked Questions About Sri Lanka Travel Tips

 Q. How many days is enough to visit Sri Lanka?